What Does Dog Bite Law Look Like In Texas?

-For most of us, dogs really are man’s best friend.
-They fill our lives with love, laughter, and slobbery kisses.
-They are important members of our families.
+Dogs play an important role in the lives of many Texans: They bring love, laughter, and companionship.
 But we have to remember; they are animals and have animal instincts, which means in certain scenarios they can lash out.
 That’s where Texas dog bite law comes in.

 According to the American Veterinary Medical Association, about 4.5 million dog bites occur in the United States annually.
 Almost one in five people who have been bitten by a dog require medical attention, which is many times costly.
 Dog bites can happen with any breed of any size, and many attacks are the result of the dog owner’s negligence.
 This means that in many cases, the dog bite was preventable.

 However, not all states have the same laws governing dog bites.
-Texas is a “negligence” or “one bite rule” state when it comes to dog bites.
-In order to recover damages for a dog bite, the injured person must show negligence on behalf of the dog owner.
+Texas is a negligence, or one-bite-rule, state when it comes to dog bites.
+In order to recover damages, an injured person must show negligence on behalf of the dog owner.

 A dog bite victim in Texas may recover compensation for their dog bite injuries on the grounds of negligence.
+So what exactly is negligence?
 Negligence is considered the lack of ordinary care, the absence of the kind of care a reasonably prudent and careful person would exercise in similar circumstances.
-If a dog owner failed to handle their dog as a reasonable, prudent individual, a dog bite victim may initiate a negligent handling action.
+If a dog owner fails to handle their dog as a reasonable, prudent individual, a dog bite victim may initiate a negligent handling action.
+For example, a reasonable, prudent individual wouldn’t allow a stray dog into a yard where young children are playing.

 To recover a negligent handling claim, a plaintiff must prove all of the following: